-- The Carmichael Addition & Renovation project will shape the future of wellness and wellbeing on campus by unifying, celebrating, and inspiring active lifestyles of NC State students, faculty, and staff.
+- The Wellness and Recreation Center project will shape the future of wellness and well-being on campus by unifying, celebrating and inspiring active lifestyles of NC State students, faculty, and staff.

 - The success of the project begins with a clear primary entry that is inviting and inspiring.
 It must strive to unify the fitness space, increase visual access to destinations, and amplify street presence.
 The solution must be accessible, sensible, smart, sensitive to student fees and attentive to student safety.

 The NASPA Recreation and Wellness benchmark survey was administered to 7,500 NC State students (20% response rate) in February 2015.

 - 92% of students identified that improved recreation and fitness facilities are a “medium to high” priority in the next 5-10 years at NC State University.

 - 71% of students determined that it would be “moderately to very helpful” toward their personal well-being to have access to health and wellness resources in one location (e.g., nutrition, physical activity, counseling services, career, financial).

 View the complete 2015 Recreation and Wellness Survey results.

 Frequently Asked Questions